Pikulice: Geography

-Pikulice is situated 4–5 km from Przemyśl's city center, by the streams Jawor and Wisla, which enter the Wiar River.
+Pikulice is situated by the streams Jawor and Wisla, which enter the Wiar River.
 To the east is Nehrybka, to the southeast Hermanowice, to the southwest Grochowe, and to the west Kruhel Wielki.

 History

-In the 14th century, the lands of Pikulice belonged to Przemyśl and the city’s Roman Catholic bishop.
+In the 14th century, the lands of Pikulice belonged to Przemyśl and the city's Roman Catholic bishop.
 In 1389, Władysław II Jagiełło granted the city one hundred Franconian fiefs.
 The following century, the village was incorporated by the starosta of Przemyśl, this according to a document dated October 29, 1408.
 Władysław II Jagiełło freed the residents of the village from all taxes and weights.
 In 1418, Ivan of Obychow, the Rus starosta and the castellan of Szremsk, carried out royal orders to distinguish between the city outskirts and the villages Pikulice, Grochowe, Witoszyńce, and Koniuchy.

-Austria, following the first partition of Poland in 1772, granted Pikulice along with other surrounding villages to Count Ignacy Cetner.
+Austria, following the First Partition of Poland in 1772, granted Pikulice along with other surrounding villages to Count Ignacy Cetner.
 South of Pikulice, in Bakończyce, manorial-estate buildings still stand.
 The last owner of the estate and local assets was Princess Karolina Emilia Lubomirska.
+Following World War I, Poland regained independence and control of the village.

-Under German occupation during World War II, the Nazi army carried out the first local mass executions of Jews on September 16 and 19, 1939, at several places in the city outskirts, including Pikulice.
+Under German occupation during World War II, the German army carried out the first local mass executions of Jews on September 16 and 19, 1939, at several places in the outskirts of Przemyśl, including Pikulice.
+The German administration operated a subcamp of the Stalag 327 prisoner-of-war camp at the pre-war Polish Army barracks in Pikulice, with mass graves of Italian POWs unearthed in 1961.

-Polish communist authorities rounded up and deported most of the Ukrainian population in the summer 1945 to Soviet Ukraine.
+Soviet-installed Polish communist authorities rounded up and deported most of the Ukrainian population in the summer 1945 to Soviet Ukraine.
 On November 15, 1945, Ukrainian partisans burned down most of the village buildings.
 The remaining Ukrainians, some fifteen, were resettled in Western Poland in May 1947.